-• The Effective Time Schedule is based on the time of the router.
-Make sure the System settings are correct.
-You can go to Advanced > System > Time & Language to modify the time.

-• The wireless network will be automatically turned on after the time period you set.
+- The Effective Time Schedule is based on the time of the router.
+You can go to Advanced > System > Time & Language to modify the time. - The wireless network will be automatically turned on after the time period you set.

 6. 3.
 Use WPS for Wireless Connection